pglen/pyedpro/README.md

 ### New:

-    Wed 01.Dec.2021 -- on search, descending one dir level with Ext.
+    Wed 16.Mar.2022 -- dialog for read only file, export notes lots of others Wed 01.Dec.2021 -- on search, descending one dir level with Ext.
 Search Sun 05.Sep.2021 -- made it function on the Mac M1 laptop  - No more mac support Tue 30.Mar.2021 -- added windows installation executable